-During my time in Bali, I was introduced to the Japanese proverb: “The Bamboo that bends is stronger than the Oak that resists.”
+During my time in Bali, I was introduced to the Japanese proverb “The Bamboo that bends is stronger than the Oak that resists.”

-While it may seem counterintuitive, rigidity offers the perfect environment for fracture.
+And thinking about it, while it may seem counterintuitive, rigidity offers the perfect environment for fracture.

 Until we meet again, Bali.
 I love you, I love you, I love you!